Education Is Key When Selling Security Services

 - Offer security assurance.
 MSPs are generally challenged with simply assuring clients that their services offer true security and peace of mind.
 In order for your clients to feel safe with their data in your hands, you need to focus on recommending and educating, rather than selling.
 If MSPs remain organized, thorough and responsive, accessible, secure and recoverable data will not be an issue.

 In addition to best practices Downey will leverage real-life scenarios and perspectives to help MSPs change their approach to security with clients in order to drive more impactful discussions and accelerate the business.

-To learn more and register, visit: “MSPs: Understand Your Client’s Security Needs and Drive More Impactful Discussions”
+To learn more and view on-demand, visit: “MSPs: Understand Your Client’s Security Needs and Drive More Impactful Discussions”